agileware/civicrm-end-user-guide/docs/the-user-interface/searching.md

 -   To find a specific contact: the Quick search box can find contacts by name, email address or a variety of other characteristics.
--   To perform an action on a contact or contacts that meet certain
+-   To perform an action on a contact or contacts that meet certain criteria.
-    criteria: a common workflow in CiviCRM, called a search-action, is to find contacts that meet certain criteria and then perform an action on them.
 For example, you might want to find all contacts in the advisory group in order to invite them to a meeting, find all those whose memberships have recently expired to send a renewal reminder, or find all contacts aged under 25 in a specific location